REGULATION ON ERASMUS+ and OTHER INTERNATIONAL EXCHANGE PROGRAMS

 (3) Students, who are applying for Erasmus+ Internship Mobility, are not required to attend associate or undergraduate programs for at least one year.
 They can apply for the program with the GPA they obtained at the end of the first semester of first year.

-(4) Students attending English Preparatory or Scientific Preparatory Program cannot apply for Erasmus+ and other international exchange programs.
+(4) (Change SD 27.05.2019 364-B/2) Students attending English Preparatory or Scientific Preparatory Program, and students, who did not renew registration for the respective semester and became passive, cannot apply for Erasmus+ and other international exchange programs.

 (5) Students, who are applying for Erasmus+ and other international exchange programs, need to submit a certificate stating proficiency in English that is accepted by IUE.
 Students, who took IUE PIE exam before starting their first year, may submit this score for application.
 School of Foreign Languages administers PIE exam twice a year for those who want to improve their PIE score.
 Students may use the latest PIE score when applying.
 Other than IUE PIE exam score, other exam scores that are equivalent and recognized by the Council of Higher Education are also accepted.